Goinn/CustomSounds/README.md

 0. Backup your game files
 1. Prepare Synth Riders for the use with mods by following the installation instructions for MelonLoader:  https://melonwiki.xyz/#/?id=automated-installation
 2. Grab the newest version of CustomSounds from releases and add it under ./SynthRiders/Mods (create new directory if not existent)
-3. Create a new directory for custom sounds under in the main game dircectory called CustomSounds
+3. Extract the sound files from sfx.zip into the game directory
-4. Extract the sound files from soundssamples.zip into the new directory
+4. Customize sounds by overwriting the sample sounds files under CustomSounds (all provided files are empty sound files)
-5. Customise sounds by overwriting the sample sounds files &.
-Profit?!
+5. Profit?!

 ## Disclaimer
 Adding this mod might cause random lag spikes during the song.
 Still investigating this as I had a live stream on last time I tested the mod and at least in theory the mod should only execute code immediately after a scene gets loaded.

-This mod is not related to Synth Riders or Kluge Interactive in any way.
+This mod is not related to Synth Riders Devs or Kluge Interactive in any way.